Orchestration Is Where Agent Projects Die.

 These are real problems.
 They are also rarely the reason the project gets canceled.

-The orchestration layer — the layer that decides what runs when, retries what fails, enforces policy, and produces evidence of what happened — is where most enterprise agent programs actually break.
+The orchestration layer — the layer that decides what runs when, retries what fails, enforces policy, and produces evidence of what happened — is where the failure often becomes visible.
 Every popular agent framework was built to optimize for fast prototyping.
 None of them were built for the conditions a regulated enterprise actually faces: deterministic replay, full audit trails, declarative policy enforcement, and survivable failure modes.

 The result is predictable.
 The demo ships.
 The pilot launches.
 The first real incident exposes the orchestration layer as a thin wrapper around best-effort calls — and the program stalls inside a compliance review.